AIO-6 and BMW - Everything you need to know

 Requirements for installing the AIO-6

-Mounting the AIO-6 with the BMW base requires two conditions to be met:
+Mounting the AIO-6 with the BMW module requires two conditions to be met:

 1. The motorcycle must have the original BMW Nav Prep navigation cradle compatible with the 5th or 6th generation BMW navigation.